Julieth Restrepo

 Julieth Restrepo (born December 19, 1986) is a Colombian model and actress.

 Career

 Restrepo began her acting career with the 2006 Colombian horror film At the End of the Spectra.
 She has also acted in live theater.
-She was nominated for :es:Premios India Catalina in best actress category.
+She was nominated for Premios India Catalina in best actress category.
 She acted in the Colombian films La semilla del silencio and Malcriados.
-As her roles varied from religious to a prostitute, Colombian newspaper :es:La Opinión (Colombia) described her as a versatile actress.
+As her roles varied from religious to a prostitute, Colombian newspaper La Opinión described her as a versatile actress.
 She had portrayed Laura of Saint Catherine of Siena on screen in the Colombian show Laura, una vida extraordinaria.

 In 2022, it was announced that Restrepo would star as the late Colombian suffragist and Senator Esmeralda Arboleda Cadavid in a film titled Estimados Señores (Dear Gentlemen).

+In 2023 she started acting in the Netflix miniseries Griselda alongside Sofía Vergara, as Marta Ochoa, cousin of the Ochoa brothers, who are both high-ranking members of the Medellín Cartel.
+The miniseries was released on January 25, 2024.

+In 2025 she played Elsyie in the Netflix series, The Residence.

 Personal life

 Her hometown is Medellín.
-She moved to Los Angeles to shoot her first English short movie "Do Not Lose".
+She moved to Los Angeles to shoot her first English short movie, Do Not Lose.